 A Shropshire Lad, an anthology of poems by A.E.
 Housman, is one of the few books of verse whose titles are widely recognised.
-Despite being regarded as a minor poet who published only 175 poems (Housman’s principal occupation was that of a professional classical scholar, with professorial appointments at University College, London and Cambridge) Housman’s reputation for his poetry has endured the test of time.
+Despite being regarded as a minor poet who published only 175 poems (Housman’s principal occupation was that of a professional classical scholar, with positions at University College, London and at Cambridge) Housman’s reputation for his poetry has endured the test of time.
 Adaptations of the original collection of poems included in A Shropshire Lad have been produced in music and the visual arts.
-Prominent themes in the collection are the military, war, and dying at a young age.
+Prominent themes in the collection are the Military, war, and dying at a young age.
 Underlying many of the lines is Housman’s carefully concealed and repressed homosexuality.

 A Shropshire Lad, Number 2.
 Loveliest of trees,the cherry now